carloslodelar/cardano-course/handbook/module-7-cardano-governance/polls.md

 }
 ```

-Participants (SPO's) will use `poll.cbor`file to create and submit their responses.&#x20;
+Participants (SPOs) will use the `poll.cbor` file to create and submit their responses.&#x20;

-The _Delegate-key-holder_ proposing the poll will publish the poll in a transaction.
-To build such transaction we do:
+The _delegate-key-holder_ proposing the poll will publish the poll in a transaction.
+To build such a transaction, run:

 {% code overflow="wrap" %}
 ```